RWBY Chibi: Development

 RWBY Chibi was announced by Gray Haddock in April 2016.
 RWBY Chibi can be described as a comedy series consisting of two to five segments per episode.
 Each episode has a run time of about three to seven minutes.
 The series uses both the RWBY characters and world, but is animated in a different art style.
 RWBY Chibi is not considered to be canon, with characters repeatedly breaking the fourth wall.
 The first season premiered on May 7, 2016, and consisted of 24 episodes, which were aired weekly at the usual RWBY release time on Saturdays.
 It concluded on October 15, 2016, just one week before the release of the RWBY Volume 4 premiere.
 A second season of RWBY Chibi premiered on Rooster Teeth's web site on May 13, 2017.
 The third season premiered on January 27, 2018.

-The show was thought to have been cancelled midway through Season 3 due to the show's production workload being too much for the company on top of additional projects being undertaken by the animation department at the time.
-However, this rumor was then disproven when a fourth season of sorts was revealed as part of Rooster Teeth's new animation block Neon Konbini.

-In 2023, a "fourth" season of the show began airing on the "Rooster Teeth Animation" YouTube Channel.
-Based on the description of the 1st episode ("Cool as Coco"); the fourth season seems to be isolated "RWBY Chibi" bits from the "Neon Konbini" series.